-The UNESCO List of World Tangible Cultural Heritage includes 7 cultural and 3 natural sites in the Republic of Bulgaria.
-One of them is located in the CBC area - Rila Monastery being the largest and most famous Eastern Orthodox monastery in Republic of Bulgaria.
-The whole complex occupies an area of 8800 m and is rectangular in form with a tower and the main church situated centred in the inner yard.
-Founded in the 10th century, the Rila Monastery is regarded as one of Republic of Bulgaria's most important cultural, historical and architectural monuments and is a key tourist attraction for both Republic of Bulgaria and Southern Europe.
+The UNESCO List of World Tangible Cultural Heritage19 includes 7 cultural and 3 natural sites in Bulgaria.
+One of them is located in the CBC area - Rila Monastery being the largest and most famous Eastern Orthodox monastery in Bulgaria.
+The whole complex occupies an area of 8800 m2 and is rectangular in form with a tower and the main church situated centred in the inner yard.
+Founded in the 10th century, the Rila Monastery is regarded as one of Bulgaria's most important cultural, historical and architectural monuments and is a key tourist attraction for both Bulgaria and Southern Europe.